ceres993434/PornHubBot/README.md

 * Mainly uses the scrapy reptile framework.
 * Join to the Spider randomly by extracted from the Cookie pool and UA pool.
-* Start_requests start five Request based on PornHub classification, and crawl the five categories at the same time.
+* Start_requests start five Request based on Website`s classification, and crawl the five categories at the same time.
 * Support paging crawl data, and join to the queue.

 ## Instructions for use